 - Clean hummingbird feeders regularly and use the proper hummingbird nectar recipe to provide appropriate nutrition for backyard hummingbirds.

 - Choose native flowers to attract hummingbirds when planning your bird-friendly landscaping and maintain plants well to encourage healthy, abundant blooms.
+If possible, plant an entire hummingbird garden to entice these birds.

 - Keep hummingbird feeders in sheltered areas away from wind and rain, and take steps to keep hummingbird nectar from freezing when poor weather threatens.